chengkaiyang2025/Summer-2025-ECE-597-Group11/SecurityAnalysis.md

 </p>

 ### Key Technologies & Dependencies
-Machine Learning Models including: Logistic Regression, Naive Bayes, SVM, and Random Forest; Develped on Jupter Notebook using Python, Depolyed using AWS.
+Machine Learning Models including: Logistic Regression, Naive Bayes, SVM, and Random Forest; Developed on Jupyter Notebook using Python; Deployed using AWS.

 ### Data Flow
 A user (no login required) pastes raw email text into the web form, after which the application normalizes it (e.g., strips punctuation and tokenizes words) and vectorizes the tokens with the pre‑built Bag‑of‑Words / TF‑IDF model for the selected classifier (Logistic Regression, Naive Bayes, SVM, or Random Forest).
 The chosen static model then produces a spam / ham (non‑spam) label and currently a confidence score plus indicative tokens for explanation, which is returned in the response.
-The email content provided by users is neither stored or used in retraining, but processed only in memory for the current classification and then discarded.
+The email content provided by users is neither stored nor used in retraining, but processed only in memory for the current classification and then discarded.

 ## Security Analysis